amitmse/in_Python_/Others/README.md

 	- Hyperparameters: Validation is crucial for selecting the best model, tuning hyperparameters, and ensuring the model can adapt to new situations.
 		It is the process of finding the best set of hyperparameters for a model to maximize its performance.
-		Use techniques like Grid Search or Randomized Search to explore the parameter space and find the optimal combination.

 		Random Forest hyperparameters:
   			- Number of trees: The number of decision trees in the forest.
 Generally,